-Mr. Hardesty said that "practically every major hotel in Western Europe is equiped with Grohe Fixtures." were excellent, with showers, ice dispensers and even laundry-washing machines, which were quite new to us.
+Mr. Hardesty said that "practically every major hotel in Western Europe is equiped with Grohe Fixtures." lovely children visited me in Rougemont not too long ago.

+We went all the way down to Florida and across to Texas.
+The official camping sites were excellent, with showers, ice dispensers and even laundry-washing machines, which were quite new to us.
 Whenever we couldn't find a camping place, we would stay in an affordable motel.
 This meant \$ 5 per room rather than the better places at \$ 10.
 From Texas I travelled on to Colorado to see an old roommate, Klaus Neubner, who many years later visited me in Ojai, California when I had a place there.

-I then went to visit other faucet companies, including SLOAN VALVES in Chicago; then on to Canada, Toronto and Montreal specifically, to see if we could sell our faucets there, and also to find out if we should build a factory in Canada.
-In Stratford, the industrial commissioner took me to their Land Haus Club, where I met some friendly German industrialists, a relief and nice contrast to the STERLING FAUCET disaster.
+I then went to visit other faucet companies, including SLOAN VALVES in Chicago; then on to Toronto and Montreal to see if we could sell our faucets there - we couldn't - and, initially, to research whether we should build a factory in Canada.
+In Stratford, the industrial commissioner took me to their Land Haus Club, where I met some friendly German industrialists, a relief and nice contrast to the STERLING FAUCET fiasco.
 A hardware merchant in Stratford showed me around and told me that they got non-mixing faucets very cheaply from the US.
 It cost them only \$ 1.80.
 Our price was DM 3, which would have been not even half that price.
-(While in Stratford I heard that somebody from DAL was looking around.
-In the 1970s, DAL was taken over by GROHE-ITT.)
-But taking everything into account, we decided not to build in Canada.
-COBRA BRASSWARE was enough at the time.
+(While in Stratford I heard that somebody from DAHL was looking around.
+In the 1970s, DAHL was taken over by GROHE-ITT.)